vremenar/rpi-setup/README.md

 # Release Notes
+## v1.4 - Add Jellyfin
+Added Jellyfin as an alternative to Plex.
+Both Plex and Jellyfin are included so you can choose the application which you prefer.
 ## v1.3 - Add Portainer
 Added Portainer and Portainer agent enable GUI for Docker management.
 Also this is I use to be able to quickly fix issues with containers as I do not want to expose SSH.
 ## v1.2 - Add monitoring